Arrival day before tour start.

 Weather you are continuing on to explore other parts of Ireland or heading straight home you will find all necessary transport facilities available within a short walking distance of The Meyrick hotel in Galway city, Two bus stations, a train station and car rental agency all within a stroll of your finish location.
 I will transfer anyone with a very early flight from Shannon airport to a hotel just across the road from the Airport on Friday night after the farewell dinner.
 We can talk more about your specific transportation details directly.

 PRE TOUR DAY

 Most people endeavour to arrive at the tour start location (Bunratty) the day before the tour begins.
-Doing so helps to acclimate to changes in time zone and also facilitates bike sizing, saddle selection and pedal selection.
+Doing so helps to acclimate to changes in time zone and also facilitates bike sizing, saddle selection.
 This greatly benefits the accuracy of the fitting process on Saturday morning.
-We use The Courtyard Guesthouse which is located right in the heart of the village with pubs, restaurants and Castle located a short stroll from this guesthouse.
+We use The Courtyard Guesthouse which is located right in the heart of Bunratty village with pubs, restaurants and Castle located a short stroll from this guesthouse.
 Let me know if you wish to arrive the day before the tour starts and I will ensure you will have a room.

 Many customers arrive into Ireland via Shannon Airport which is located just 15 minutes from Bunratty (the tour start point).
 We will run transfers all day from Shannon airport.
 First arrivals generally get in around 5.45AM.
 Some customers also choose to meet at the airport following the return of a rental car.
 I generally arrange to meet up with such folks late in the day affording them a long day of exploring.
 I try to avoid car returns on Saturday morning as our focus is bike fitting and getting the tour on the road.